 If a special circumstance occurs that requires information from Jayco, we have asked your dealer's service management to make the contact on your behalf.
 This is why you should always talk to your dealer's service management first.

-Customer name and current location.
-Phone number where you can be reached.
+- $\hfill\square$ Customer name and current location. - □ Phone number where you can be reached. - □ 17-digit chassis Vehicle Identification Number (VIN) or 9-digit Serial.